nomansadiq11/Azure-ApplicationInsights-log-reader/README.md

 ### V2

 In this version Application Insights API Keys can be store in JSON file configuration, this file can have multiple configuration and user can select specific configuration to see the logs.

+### V3

+- Configuration in JSON file
+- Views the data information in charts